Martbul/realOrNot/README.md

 2. Enter the information you want to verify.
 3. Receive real-time feedback on its authenticity.

+## License
+This project is licensed under the MIT License.

 ## Contributing
-Contributions are welcome!
+Contributions are welcome, whether you open an issue, improve the documentation or reach out.

 Follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-branch`
 3. Make your changes and commit: `git commit -m "Description of changes"`
 4. Push to your branch: `git push origin feature-branch`
 5. Open a pull request for review.

-## License
-This project is licensed under the MIT License.

-## Contact
-For questions or suggestions, feel free to open an issue or reach out to the maintainers.